Social code book III

-In case of outstanding payments following the termination of business activities, workers are entitled to three months of financial compensation prior to the opening of insolvency proceedings or the rejection of insolvency proceedings (if the employment relationship ended before that, for the three months before the termination of the employment contract).
-Only workers are entitled to insolvency compensation (Insolvenzgeld), redundant workers drawing unemployment benefits are not entitled.
-An employer is considered insolvent if the company is definitely closed down or if there is a high probability that payment obligations cannot be settled at due date or if the assets are not sufficient to cover the company's debts.
-The worker is informed by the works council (covered by the Works Constitution Act in case of insolvency) and the employer respectively by the insolvency manager.
+In case an employer terminates business activities and does not pay the remaining due wages to workers, workers are entitled to receive financial insolvency compensation (Insolvenzgeld).
+The insolvency compensation is restricted: Compensation will only be paid for the three month prior to the opening of insolvency proceedings or the rejection of insolvency proceedings.
+In case the employment relationship between a worker and a company ended before that decision, workers are eligible to receive insolvency compensation for the three months before the termination of the employment contract.
+Redundant workers already receiving unemployment benefits are not entitled to receive insolvency compensation.
+An employer is considered insolvent if the company is definitely closed down, if there is a high probability that payment obligations cannot be settled at the due date, or if the assets are not sufficient to cover the company's debts.
+In this process, different actors have a duty to inform the affected workers: Workers must be informed by the works council (as stipulated by the Works Constitution Act in case of insolvency) and the employer or the responsible insolvency manager.

-The compensation comprises net wages including holiday remuneration, payment in case of illness, remuneration for overtime, travel costs etc., with certain maximum limits; income from a new employment contract or from self-employment during the 'insolvency income period' will be deducted.
+The insolvency compensation comprises net wages including holiday remuneration, payment in case of illness, remuneration for overtime, travel costs, subsidies for maternity benefit, subsidies for voluntary health insurance, and capital-forming benefits, with certain maximum limits; income from a new employment contract or from self-employment during the 'insolvency income period' will be deducted.

 All workers employed with private employers are entitled to this provision, including trainees, apprentices and home workers.
 The compensation is paid by the Federal Employment Agency.